rtestardi/calchemy/README.md

 Indicating that you want to "combine" 2000 pounds, 10 stories, 12 feet/story, and 1 minute in such a way that the equation is dimensionally correct, and then express the final result in horsepower.
 Calchemy would again respond:

+*&gt; 2000 poundf * 10 story * (12 foot / story) / (1 minute) ? horsepower*
 **= 7.27273 horsepower**

+Notice above that Calchemy will always show you how it is interpreting your equations, with a line that begins with "&gt;".

 This example illustrates the following features: